As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-I see a trend in homeschooling that is centered around the public school textbook model.
-Set hours, many subjects, school rooms and mothers who switch roles of teacher and mother each day.
-For many it is exhausting and the joy they expected from homeschooling disappears.
+I see a homeschooling trend centered around the public school textbook model.
+Set hours, many subjects, school rooms, and mothers who switch roles of teacher and mother each day.
+For many, it is exhausting, and the joy they expect from homeschooling disappears.
 However, you can homeschool without a textbook.

-When we began to homeschool I created a mini school atmosphere down to the last detail and textbook.
+When we began homeschooling, I created a mini-school atmosphere down to the last detail and textbook.
 My bliss of being a teacher to my kindergartener quickly became drudgery when it did not go as smoothly as I had hoped.
 Grayson was compliant but unhappy.
 He was easily distracted and curious about anything but what was on the schedule.

-Over time I figured out that there was another way to homeschool without a textbook.
-A more natural way that educated my children in ways that truly mattered and the rest was sprinkled around our day.
+Over time I realized there was another way to homeschool without a textbook.
+A more natural way that educated my children in ways that truly mattered, and the rest was sprinkled around our day.
 Literally living our daily life was the best learning experience to build skills, curiosity, and intelligence about how life intertwines with learning.

-If you have a public school mindset it is hard to wrap your mind around how everyday living can teach your children.
-Preparing meals touch on reading, following directions, science, and even history.
+If you have a public school mindset, it is hard to understand how everyday living can teach your children.
+Preparing meals touches on reading, following directions, science, and even history.
 The skill of learning about food and preparing food takes years to master.
-Starting young and adding layers through the years will produce knowledge that your children will carry for a lifetime.
+Starting young and adding layers through the years will produce knowledge your children will carry for a lifetime.
 This is how to homeschool without a textbook

 Listen, I am STILL working with my teenage son on correct bathroom cleaning.
 Do I have better things to do?
 Sure.
 Do I want to give up?
 Yep.
 But I don’t.
 Mothering him includes teaching him the skills to provide him with the knowledge to lead a productive life and have clean toilets.

 Paying bills, banking, upkeep of a home, maintenance of a vehicle, and understanding the responsibilities of a job are important to teach our children.
 Hardships, illness, and the death of a loved one all hold such value that cannot be found in a book.
-Experiencing life alongside your children builds character that will give them the strength and confidence to pursue learning on their own.
+Experiencing life alongside your children builds character, giving them the strength and confidence to pursue learning independently.

-When your weekly schedule is not full to the brim with exterior activities a funny thing can happen.
-Your children will have time to be bored and in turn, spark their creativity.
+A funny thing can happen when your weekly schedule is not full to the brim with exterior activities.
+Your children will have time to be bored and spark their creativity.
 Children need time to think for themselves.
-They need space to let their mind reveal what their talents and gifts are.
-Having a place to create, research or read about something they love is of utmost importance.
+They need space to let their minds reveal their talents and gifts.
+It is paramount to have a place to create, research, or read about something they love.
 Therefore, the exact model of how to homeschool without a textbook.

-Grant my youngest son seems to always be building something when left with free time.
-He has built a wooden camper in our backyard and his latest adventure is a water collection system with PVC pipes to water his garden.
-Both required higher math skills, carpentry, and time to create what he was seeing in his head.
+Grant, my youngest son, seems to always be building something when left with free time.
+He has built a wooden camper in our backyard, and his latest adventure is a water collection system with PVC pipes to water his garden.
+Both required higher math skills, carpentry, and time to create what he saw in his head.

 Experiential learning is not neat and tidy like a textbook.
 Trust me.
 Take a gander at that beautiful water pump.
 I wonder if I am sometimes living in an experiment of perpetual chaos.
 However, I realized many years ago that true critical thinking is acquired through hands-on learning.

-Grayson my oldest showed many signs from a young age that he loved outdoors and sportsman activities.
+Grayson, my oldest, showed many signs from a young age that he loved outdoors and sportsman activities.
 When we allowed this to foster, people began coming into his life that mentored him.
-He has wonderful opportunities through our state wildlife program to hunt and be taught by experienced people.
-It takes up a great deal of time in the fall and spring but has developed his passion in ways we would not have found otherwise.
+Through our state wildlife program, he has terrific opportunities to hunt and be taught by experienced people.
+It takes up much time in the fall and spring but has developed his passion in ways we would not have found otherwise.

 Grayson also started a lawn care business at age nine.
 He is now fifteen and employs his brother and his father.
-It was another leap of faith to allow him to take the time he needed to build his business.
-What we found was we could not have taught the skills he has developed from a textbook.
+It was another leap of faith to allow him to take the time to build his business.
+We found that we could not have taught the skills he developed from a textbook.
 He has an entrepreneurial spirit that drives his business.